Vacuum loops in light-front field theory: Introduction

-The equivalence issue has been realized and studied by Chang and Ma and by T.-M. Yan already in the pioneering LF papers \cite{ChMa,Yan}, including the vacuum problem at the level of the perturbation theory.
+The equivalence issue has been realized and studied by Chang and Ma and by T.-M. Yan already in the pioneering LF papers \cite{ChMa,Yan}, including the vacuum problem at the level of the perturbation theory (i.e., the vacuum bubbles).
 Here one should distinguish two methods.
-In the first method, one starts from the covariant Feynman amplitudes and rewrites the corresponding integrals in terms of LF variables $p^{\pm}=p^0 \pm p^3$.
-The delicate step is to perform the integration in $p^-$ variable (using the residue theorem) since the propagators (in 2D) behave as $(p^+p^- - m^2 +i\epsilon)^{-1}$ instead of $(p_0^2-p_1^2 - m^2 +i\epsilon) ^{-1}$, so there arises the convergence issue.
+In the first method, one starts from the covariant Feynman amplitudes and rewrites the corresponding integrals in terms of LF variables $k^{\pm}=k^0 \pm k^3$.
+The delicate step is to integrate over the $k^-$ variable (using the contour integration and the residue theorem) since the propagators (in two dimensions) behave as $(k^+k^- - m^2 +i\epsilon)^{-1}$ instead of $(k_0^2-k_1^2 - m^2 +i\epsilon) ^{-1}$, so there arises the convergence issue.
 Moreover, vacuum loop diagrams (diagrams with no external lines) seemed to vanish altogether when calculated in terms of LF variables.
 However, when the naive evaluation was replaced by a careful mathematical treatment \cite{ChMa,Yan}, these vacuum amplitudes were found to be nonzero.
-The missing contribution was identified as coming from the $p^+=0$ field mode \cite{ChMa,Yan}.
+The missing contribution was identified as coming from the $k^+=0$ field mode due to the delta function $\delta(k^+)$ resulting from the $k^-$ integration \cite{ChMa,Yan}.
+Later on, this kind of zero modes turned out to be equally important in the case of non-vacuum LF Feynman amplitudes of various precesses related to LF wavefuctions, electroweak currents and formfactors \cite{melost,brohw,bakji}.

+The $k^+=0$ modes have been also found to give non-negligible contributions in model studies of pair creation \cite{tomrs,ild}, in the LF analysis of the effective potential \cite{hein1,hein2} and in the LF path integral formulation \cite{hein2}.
+It was shown in \cite{tanigy1,tanigy2} that when the ZM was missed in the discretized evaluation of the Feynman integrals expressed in terms of the LF variables (summation in $k^+$, integration in $k^-$), the forward scattering amplitude was not correctly reproduced in the continuum limit.
+This violation of Lorentz invariance is actually an artifact of the method used, however.
+In the genuine (non-manifestly covariant) DLCQ perturbation theory, where $k^-$ integration is not present (as is not the $k^+=0$ Fourier mode \cite{MY}), the limit of the forward-scattering amplitude is reached smoothly to an arbitrary precision with the increased value of the resolution parameter $K$ (i.e., in the continuum limit) \cite{lmhava}.

+The recent study \cite{mannh} of the "vacuum-sector diagrams", concentrating on the tadpole graph of the four-dimensional scalar field and claiming failure of the LF Hamiltonian method due to the intrinsic impossibility to capture the contribution of an arch at infinity, deserves a separate discussion \cite{lmannh}.